-There are many reputable and trustworthy websites you can visit for free quotes, advice and plan comparisons.Of course, you should not ever provide your social security number or billing information to view prices.
+There are several reputable and trustworthy websites you can visit for free quotes, advice and plan comparisons.Of course, you should not ever provide your social security number or billing information to view prices.
 But it is acceptable to give out your name, address, phone number and dates of birth.
 Typically, very few health-related questions should be asked.

 Pahealthinsurancecoverage.com is our preference, since we know and are very familiar with their track record and how they operate.
 The content and advice offered is also very current and insightful.
 The 33 years of experience of helping consumers is, of course, a big plus, along with their modern software, which coupled with human interaction, yields the lowest available prices.
 Of course, there are no fees or charges.

 Most importantly is the enrollment help you will receive.
 Whether you need a Jan 1 effective date or a later date, enrolling can be a tedious process that involves calculation of the subsidy, selection of plan, review of cost-sharing options, and matching benefits with needs.
 Obviously, you want expert help when you are ready to apply for an Obamacare policy.

 Even after Open Enrollment expires, specific plans can be purchased through an SEP (Special Enrollment Period).
 There are also policies that are designed to cover you if OE was missed.
 Although they are very cheap, coverage is usually limited to hospital and other larger claims, along with some office visit and RX benefits.
 The avoidance of the 1% (of your household income) ACA penalty does not apply, since you are electing a policy that does not cover maternity and a few other mandated coverages.